The Best Bars in Downtown & Brickell guide image

 OpenTable logo

 Casa Florida, which is sort of on the outskirts of Downtown, is a great choice when you’re in the mood to drink outside.
 They’ve got some seating (including inside an old bus) which is usually quiet enough to bring a date you’d actually like to hear.
 They also have a small food menu in case you’re hungry.
-But we come here to drink because the cocktails are really good.
+But we come here to drink because the cocktails are really good (better than the food).
 The Old Fashiorange tastes like an Old Fashioned made out with a Creamsicle and the tangerine negroni is just wonderful.

 Baby Jane is a nice in-between bar in Brickell.
-It’s not so casual that you have to worry about a date judging you for bringing them here, but it’s also not so fancy that you have to worry about your account judging you for coming here.
+It’s not so casual that you have to worry about a date judging you for bringing them here, but it’s also not so fancy that you have to worry about your accountant judging you for coming here.
 Baby Jane is small enough to make eye contact with every guest without getting up from your seat, has some neon lights, and good cocktails.
-Also, the food here—like edamame, karaage chicken, and yakitori pork belly—is great for bar snacking.
-And they also serve bigger things like ramen, in case you want to come early and make this more of a dinner.
+Also, the food here—like edamame, karaage chicken, and yakitori pork belly—works fine for bar snacking.
+They also serve bigger things like ramen, in case you want to come early and make this more of a dinner.

 Chase Sapphire Card Ad